Sonosus/module-docs/docs/3340breakout.md

 # Testing

-### Testing power integrity
+## Testing power integrity

 Before the board can be used, it must be tested to ensure correct functionality.
 !!! warning
-    Failure to follow these steps could result in damage to the ICs or your power supply.
+    Failure to follow these steps could result in damage to the chips, your power supply, or other modules.
 1. Remove the ICs from their sockets if installed.
 2. Check for continuity between the power rails and ground.
 There should be no connection between +12V, ground, or -12V.
 3. Apply power to the board.
 With the common probe of your multimeter connected to ground, verify the voltages on the IC sockets.